lzardy/N-STRUCT/README.md

 # Features

 ## Core
-These features are required, and together they accomplish the main goal.
+These features are required, and together they accomplish the goal of minimizing redundancy.

 - **File I/O**: Allows reading and writing string and byte data to disk.
 - **Database**: Utilizes a structured database system to store and manage data on the disk.
 The information in the database is saved as Structure Database Files (SDB).